 For those of you who are vloggers first and action photographers/videographers second, and so ‘seeing at a glance’ whether you’re perfectly in frame is the most important action cam feature, you might be better off checking out the DJI Osmo Action or the new GoPro HERO 9 Black.

-Ultimately, when it comes to the true nature of an action camera – so a compact, rugged cam that can handle whatever you throw at it and still live to tell the tale – GoPro continues to lead the pack with the impressive HERO 8 Black.
-Action photography just hit a new level.
+Ultimately, when it comes to the true nature of an action camera – a compact, rugged cam that can handle whatever you throw at it and still live to tell the tale – the HERO 9 Black may be now leading the field, but its predecessor, the HERO 8 Black, is still very much a serious contender.